Vallecito Reservoir

 Habitat: Pond/Lake/Reservoir, Ponderosa Forest, Spruce-Fir Forest

 Directions: From downtown Durango drive north on US 550 to 15th Street and turn right.
 Then after a short distance merge left onto Florida Road which becomes CR 240.
-After about 13 miles continue on CR 240 by turning right at the Lemon Reservoir intersection.
+After about 13 miles continue on CR 240 turn right at Lemon Reservoir intersection (CO243).
 After about four miles at the bottom of the hill turn left (north) on CR 501.
 In about five miles at information signs turn right (east) onto CR 503 which crosses the dam on the south side of the reservoir.
 Continue to the east side and look for flycatchers near the campgrounds or on the forest roads that go east.
 During summer, the road is open all around the lake.
 During winter, back track across the dam and drive to the north end of the lake where the water is shallow.

 Delorme: 87 A5